 Morinaga Angel Pie: Japan’s First “Choco Pie” Snack Cake

-When it comes to the snack cake called “Choco Pie (チョコパイ)”, I think Lotte Choco Pie is one of the most popular brand names in the world.
+When it comes to the snack cake called “Choco Pie (チョコパイ)”, Lotte Choco Pie is one of the best-recognized brand names in the world.

-Introduced into Japan’s market in 1983, the Lotte’s Choco Pie cake consists of 2 small round pancakes with fresh cream sandwiched, which are further thinly coated in chocolate.
+Introduced into Japan’s market in 1983, the snack consists of 2 small round pancakes sandwiched with fresh cream, thinly coated in chocolate.

 Morinaga Angel Pie

-Actually, the other day I went to a supermarket and got it for this blog article.
-Morinaga Angel Pie was created and introduced in 1958 by Morinaga Seika Confectionery.
+The other day I went to a supermarket and got it for this blog article.

 Morinaga Angel Pie

-As you can see in the photo above, Morinaga Angel Pie consists of 2 layers of soft dampish biscuits with a cream marshmallow in between, which are further thinly coated in chocolate.
+As you can see in the photo above, Morinaga Angel Pie consists of 2 layers of soft dampish biscuits with a cream marshmallow in between.

 Lotte Choco Pie

-On the other hand, as I mentioned above, the snack cake Lotte Choco Pie consists of 2 soft pancakes with a smooth fresh cream filling in the middle.
+On the other hand, as mentioned above, Lotte Choco Pie is made from 2 soft pancakes with smooth whipped cream in the middle.

-Unlike Lotte Choco Pie, when you bite into the Morinaga Choco Pie cake, you will find the texture of its marshmallow filling soft yet chewy.
+These two snacks are similar, but when you bite into the former cake, you will find the texture of its marshmallow filling soft yet chewy.

-According to the description on the side of the box, the reason why Morinaga’s Choco Pie was named “Angel Pie” is that at the time of its release Westerners called marshmallows “Angel food”.
+According to the description on the side of the box, why the Morinaga Choco Pie was named “Angel Pie” is;

-Lastly, based on the ingredient list and nutrition facts label, with 39 kcal per one piece (9 grams), the Japanese chocolate pie Morinaga Angel Pie mainly consists of wheat flour, chocolate, starch syrup, sugar, shortening, maltose, oligosaccharide, dextrose, hen’s egg, milk sugar, gelatin, cocoa powder, salt, brown sugar syrup, sorbitol, alcohol, soy-based emulsifier, swelling agent, and flavors.
+the Morinaga Angel Pie mainly consists of wheat flour, chocolate, starch syrup, sugar, shortening, maltose, oligosaccharide, dextrose, hen’s egg, milk sugar, gelatin, cocoa powder, salt, brown sugar syrup, sorbitol, alcohol, soy emulsifier, swelling agent, and flavoring.